KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 > - If you are on a different Linux Distro, this step might not work due to the script being made for SteamOS users in mind!
 > - We are working on an auto detection and will update the guide accordingly!
 > - For a workaround, please look towards the bottom of the guide.
-> -Please make sure cloud-saving is enabled!
+> - Please make sure cloud-saving is enabled!

 - Step 1: Navigate to `~/.steam/steam/steamapps/compatdata` and ***delete*** `2552430`.
 To make sure everything works, we will be using a new, clean prefix.